davidclin/mechanical-keyboards/README.md

 ### K E Y C A P S
 <pre>
-ABS : Standard | Begin to shine after long use
+ABS : Standard | Paint can begin to wear and shine after long use PVT :
-PVT :
 PBT
 Rubber :